Dopex - Project Breakdown | Revelo Intel

 DeFi Subsector

-DeFi Options are a relatively new and unexplored market.
-The main difference between trading Options in traditional finance vs. trading crypto Options is that the crypto markets are permissionless and run 24/7.
+DeFi options are a relatively new and unexplored market.
+The main difference between trading options in traditional finance vs. trading crypto options is that the crypto markets are permissionless and run 24/7.
 Besides, crypto markets are typically more volatile, meaning that prices tend to rise and fall more frequently and sharply.
-This benefits traders in the sense that they stand to potentially achieve better returns if they predict the future price movements in the market (there will be a greater difference between the spot and the Strike price).
+This benefits traders in the sense that they stand to potentially achieve better returns if they predict the future price movements in the market (there will be a greater difference between the spot and the strike price).
 At the same time, SSOVs are a retail-friendly alternative for users who want to earn yield in a passive way.
 However, despite their simplicity, SSOVs can be way too inflexible for more sophisticated traders.

-One of the advantages of European-style Options is that they have fixed expiries, which allows for greater composability in other DeFi applications.
+One of the advantages of European-style options is that they have fixed expiries, which allows for greater composability in other DeFi applications.
 This also allows for rolling over contracts from one epoch to another.
 Besides, secondary markets can help buyers who would like to offload their positions prior to expiry – which solves the problem of not being able to exercise at any time.
-Hedging European Options is also easier considering the majority of the current Options flow is in European-style Options.
+Hedging European options is also easier considering the majority of the current options flow is in European-style options.

 The composable nature of Dopex makes it a great product to integrate with other DeFi platforms in order to achieve unprecedented levels of capital efficiency against which not even centralized providers will be able to compete.
 This efficiency can be aggregated over the broader ecosystem and automated to achieve complex yield-optimizing strategies that can be carried out autonomously.
 One notable use case of this is the integration with Jones DAO, a protocol that is specifically built for users who want their deposits to be automated and earn yield in a passive way.

-Atlantic Options are also an example of a product offered by Dopex that has found product market fit, especially in the Arbitrum ecosystem.
+Atlantic options are also an example of a product offered by Dopex that has found product market fit, especially in the Arbitrum ecosystem.
 High-leveraged perpetual futures are the largest crypto-native product, especially because most crypto users like to speculate on the price action of assets with position sizes that are far greater than what they could afford without leverage.
 However, the problem with these leveraged perpetual positions is that they expose traders to an additional risk of having their positions liquidated.
 Usually, a wick in the price of an asset is enough to fully close an existing position.
 Plenty of leveraged longs are liquidated this way.

-One of the largest trends since the outbreak of COVID-19 has been the entry of retail investors into Options, especially in US equities.
+One of the largest trends since the outbreak of COVID-19 has been the entry of retail investors into options, especially in US equities.
 This market was previously considered the bastion of highly experienced quant traders and hedge fund analysts.
-The volume of single stock Options rose over 68% in 2020 from 2019 and rose another 35% in 2021 from 2020.
-In contrast to the institution-dominated crypto Options market, over 25% of the total stock Options volume stems from retail.
+The volume of single stock options rose over 68% in 2020 from 2019 and rose another 35% in 2021 from 2020.
+In contrast to the institution-dominated crypto options market, over 25% of the total stock options volume stems from retail.
 This shift was facilitated by brokers who provided a clean and easy-to-understand user interface, along with a commission-free structure and an effective referral program.
-When it comes to crypto, the adoption of Options markets has been lagging due to the high gas costs of Ethereum as well as the low speed of transactions.
-Besides, the oracles that were used were still in their infancy, and pricing Options on-chain proved to be relatively difficult.
+When it comes to crypto, the adoption of options markets has been lagging due to the high gas costs of Ethereum as well as the low speed of transactions.
+Besides, the oracles that were used were still in their infancy, and pricing options on-chain proved to be relatively difficult.
 Part of that was due to the relative immaturity of the crypto markets, the constant volatility, and the lognormality of the price distribution.

-It was not until early 2020 that the first Options protocol became fairly popular, Opyn v1.
-Opyn v1 offered fully-collateralized American-style ETH put Options.
-LPs deposited collateral, and wrote Options by minting an option token that would be sold in return for a Premium.
-However, these sellers suffered from a relatively illiquid market that exposed them to Impermanent Loss from the option’s theta decay (loss of value in an option from the passage of time).
-Next, Hegic entered the market with a dual liquidity pool design that split the liquidity for put and call Options.
+It was not until early 2020 that the first options protocol became fairly popular, Opyn v1.
+Opyn v1 offered fully-collateralized American-style ETH put options.
+LPs deposited collateral, and wrote options by minting an option token that would be sold in return for a premium.
+However, these sellers suffered from a relatively illiquid market that exposed them to impermanent loss from the option’s theta decay (loss of value in an option from the passage of time).
+Next, Hegic entered the market with a dual liquidity pool design that split the liquidity for put and call options.
 Besides, Hegic also differentiated between LPs and option sellers: the former could deposit collateral but did not have a say in what the latter selected.

-Despite fixing the issues around theta decay and Impermanent Loss, Hegic was a layer-1 protocol and suffered from high gas costs.
-In December 2020, Opyn V2 was launched and integrated Chainlink oracles as part of European cash-settled Options, among other improvements in capital efficiency.
+Despite fixing the issues around theta decay and impermanent loss, Hegic was a layer-1 protocol and suffered from high gas costs.
+In December 2020, Opyn V2 was launched and integrated Chainlink oracles as part of European cash-settled options, among other improvements in capital efficiency.

 One of the advantages of Dopex is that they are targeting retail investors, rather than institutions.
-This way, they can tackle a nascent and emerging market that will benefit from lower liquidity conditions and that will mature alongside the broader DeFi Options sector.
-Nonetheless, the value proposition of Dopex is the onboarding of retail users and DeFi-native institutions to SSOV-style weekly and monthly European Options.
+This way, they can tackle a nascent and emerging market that will benefit from lower liquidity conditions and that will mature alongside the broader DeFi options sector.
+Nonetheless, the value proposition of Dopex is the onboarding of retail users and DeFi-native institutions to SSOV-style weekly and monthly European options.
 This way, Dopex will seek to rival centralized exchanges like Deribit.

-Nevertheless, for an AMM to underwrite Options and buy them back, it needs to be hedged.
-This is a challenging technical implementation as the pool needs to calculate risk for its LPs while pricing Options and finding ways to hedge its exposure through spot or futures products.
+Nevertheless, for an AMM to underwrite options and buy them back, it needs to be hedged.
+This is a challenging technical implementation as the pool needs to calculate risk for its LPs while pricing options and finding ways to hedge its exposure through spot or futures products.
 Delta hedging has become more widely adopted to hedge AMM LPs’ capital.
 In addition to hedging, the focus has shifted toward improving collateralization and capital efficiency.
-While conventional market makers employ a variety of hedging instruments to limit capital inefficiency, and on-chain CLOB protocols have implemented partial collateralization and cross-margining, any such mechanisms have been widely absent from Options AMMs and structured option protocols.
+While conventional market makers employ a variety of hedging instruments to limit capital inefficiency, and on-chain CLOB protocols have implemented partial collateralization and cross-margining, any such mechanisms have been widely absent from options AMMs and structured option protocols.

 Overview of the Current DeFi Options Space

-The current landscape for on-chain Options can be divided into 4 categories: Automated Market Makers (AMMs), Central Limit Order Books (CLOBs), infrastructure, and structured products:
+The current landscape for on-chain options can be divided into 4 categories: Automated Market Makers (AMMs), Central Limit Order Books (CLOBs), infrastructure, and structured products:

 Overall, the major headwinds for this market sector are inefficient pricing, unsatisfactory and unpredictable returns for LPs, a limited range of maturity dates and strike prices across a small set of underlying assets, and a lack of hedging instruments.
-Comparing the adoption and TVL of different Options products, CLOBs have struggled the most, mostly due to the difficulties and limitations of on-chain performance.
+Comparing the adoption and TVL of different options products, CLOBs have struggled the most, mostly due to the difficulties and limitations of on-chain performance.

-On the one hand, when markets are in a strong uptrend, vaults that sell covered call Options significantly underperform holding the underlying token (because when the Strike price is considerably exceeded, the yield received from selling call Options is much smaller than the returns from holding the underlying).
+On the one hand, when markets are in a strong uptrend, vaults that sell covered call options significantly underperform holding the underlying token (because when the strike price is considerably exceeded, the yield received from selling call options is much smaller than the returns from holding the underlying).
 On the other hand, in a downtrend market, the option premiums become smaller than the value that is lost as the underlying asset decreases in price.
 As a result, option sellers are exposed to the unlimited downside in exchange for restricted upside.

-Structured products and DOVs also lead to misaligned incentives between off-chain market markets and Vault depositors.
+Structured products and DOVs also lead to misaligned incentives between off-chain market markets and vault depositors.
 Market makers try to purchase volatility as cheaply as possible from the vaults while depositors want strategies that outperform the market on a risk-adjusted basis.

 Often, these option vaults don’t have a secondary market for offloading inventory and are constrained to selling to the highest bidding market makers.
 This leads to inefficient price discovery and causes option contracts to be underpriced.
-While market makers in a CLOB-based system can dynamically reprice their quotes, LPs on an AMM need to rely on calibrated formulas encoded into Smart Contracts.
+While market makers in a CLOB-based system can dynamically reprice their quotes, LPs on an AMM need to rely on calibrated formulas encoded into smart contracts.
 Besides, these AMMs use the underlying asset to collateralize the contract while not using any hedging strategies.
 Because of that, LPs on AMM accumulate a high degree of exposure to the underlying asset, and their payoffs are correlated to the price movements of the asset in the spot market.
 In other words, LPs are exposed to liabilities and are not adequately compensated for the risks they are taking.

-The main difficulty lies in hedging, where the pool needs to calculate risk for its LPs and price Options accordingly, while also finding ways to hedge its exposure through spot or futures products.
+The main difficulty lies in hedging, where the pool needs to calculate risk for its LPs and price options accordingly, while also finding ways to hedge its exposure through spot or futures products.
 While the hedging of AMM LPs’ capital has become more common, further development is required as these protocols charge high taker fees for LPs to make money since hedging can be expensive.
 Although delta hedging helps refine LP payoffs, it doesn’t fully eliminate risk.
 Instead, it allows LPs to derive profits from an AMM’s core business—market-making for implied volatility and capturing spreads.

 On-chain order books can use recent advances in blockchain scaling solutions to address their performance concerns, as well as utilize privacy-preserving cryptographic techniques to prevent individual user order and position tracking.
 Hybrid order books can also leverage their inherent composability with on-chain primitives, such as DOVs, to enhance liquidity.
 As these primitives continue to improve, implementing both architectures will become simpler, and there may be a turning point where the benefits outweigh the trade-offs compared to centralized alternatives.

-Although Options are highly flexible and critical instruments for transforming risk, their present utilization in DeFi has significant room for improvement.
+Although options are highly flexible and critical instruments for transforming risk, their present utilization in DeFi has significant room for improvement.

 Competitive Landscape